phalcon/documentation/docs/api/phalcon_http.md

 public function getURI( bool $onlyPath = false ): string;
 ```

-Gets HTTP URI which request has been made to
+Return the HTTP URI which request has been made to

 ```php
 // Returns /some/path?with=queryParams